Just about every agency owner wants to “Work Less, Earn More.” But to get there, they need to bring in others to help make it happen.

 - Someone who accepts $75K to be your #2 will likely not be competent enough to need you only three times a year.
 That salary is more appropriate for a senior Executive Assistant or Chief of Staff role (and they’ll need your attention several times a week—or even daily—not several times a year).

 - She didn’t like running her agency… yet seemed dismissive of how hard it is to do the job she hates.
 There seemed to be a disconnect on reality or empathy—especially in expecting the #2 to barely contact her, and to get to that point within 12 months.
 This sounded like abdication rather than delegation.

 I declined to work with her, based on her unreasonable expectations.
 Several years later, I don’t believe she’s reached her goals.
 But you don’t have to make that mistake!

 Want to hire someone who can run your business without constant support?
 Be ready to shell out appropriately.
 Don’t be penny-wise, pound-foolish.
 Otherwise… you’ll get what you pay for.
 (And ideally, promote from within.)

 This post is the first in a new series on hiring a second-in-command to run your agency.
-Over the next few months, I’ll share more articles on the topic—including how to find your #2, what to pay them, ramp-up plans, and more.
+Over the next few months, I’ll share more articles on the topic—including how to find your #2, what to pay them, how to structure their role, ramp-up plans, and more.

 QUESTION: What duties are you ready to hand off to make yourself more Optional at your agency?